apache/spark/docs/sql-migration-guide.md

 ## Upgrading from Spark SQL 3.1 to 3.2

   - Since Spark 3.2, all the supported JDBC dialects use StringType for ROWID.
-Previously, Oracle dialect uses StringType and the other dialects use LongType for ROWID.
+Previously, Oracle dialect uses StringType and the other dialects use LongType.

   - In Spark 3.2, `spark.sql.adaptive.enabled` is enabled by default.
 To restore the behavior before Spark 3.2, you can set `spark.sql.adaptive.enabled` to `false`.